 July 4th, 2016 DWI Possibilities

 One of the most popular outdoor holidays is just around the corner.
 Millions of Houston residents will be enjoying their fun in the sun on July 4th or Independence Day.
 There will also be some that are pulled over with the suspicion of drunk driving or driving while under the influence of alcohol.
 Remember, you have legal rights when it comes to being pulled over under suspicion.
-Feel free to call the Mario Madrid Law Firm for legal representation if you have been cited with a DWI on July 4th in Houston, Texas or any part of the state of Texas.
+Feel free to call the Madrid Law for legal representation if you have been cited with a DWI on July 4th in Houston, Texas or any part of the state of Texas.

 DWI Plea Bargain in Texas

 We are often asked about a plea bargain as it pertains to a DWI in Houston, Texas.
 Remember, the first or initial plea bargain offer from the prosecutor is likely not in your best interest but simply a way to move the case off the court docket and lessen the amount of work and costs by the State of Texas.
 A full evaluation and investigation is strong suggest.
-Make sure to contact the Mario Madrid Law Firm today so we can determine what is best for your current DWI situation.
+Make sure to contact the Madrid Law today so we can determine what is best for your current DWI situation.
 Do not assume that a plea bargain is your best option because it will be quicker.